DOT Physical Exams at Lake Forest Clinics

 Dr. Choi is a National Registry Certified Medical Examiner.

-- Our office is is the best place to get your DOT physical because:
+- Our office is the best place to get your DOT physical because our exam fee is affordable.

 - You can in and out of our clinic in less than 30 minutes by our well trained staff, comparing it with 3-5 hours of sitting in the waiting room of Concentra or other Walk-in clinics nearby.